JH-All/ephemeral_aquatic_habitats/README.md

-# Drivers of fish beta diversity vary by habitat and rainfall period in ephemeral aquatic habitats of the Atlantic Forest
+# Drivers of fish beta diversity vary by habitat and rainfall period in temporary freshwater habitats of the Atlantic Forest

 This is a repository with the data analysis code of the developed work, aiming better reproducibility.